-The popular Acwell Licorice pH Balancing line has a brand new addition and it’s good.
-Meet the Acwell Licorice pH Balancing Intensive Eye Cream, a brightening, firming, and hydrating formula that’s a cult classic in the making.
+The popular Acwell Licorice pH Balancing line includes a standout eye cream and it’s good.
+Acwell’s Licorice pH Balancing Intensive Eye Cream, brightens, firms, and hydrates…it’s a cult classic in the making.

 Did you know that dark circles can be genetic?
 Despite my best efforts to get eight hours of sleep as often as possible, the purple-tinged rings under my eyes will not budge.
 My mom has them, as does my grandmother and typically, it’s a result of overproduction of melanin or bone structure.

 I learned from a young age that the best way to cover up dark circles is by using a peach-toned concealer (my all-time favorite is the Becca Under Eye Brightening Corrector).
 But how great would it be if I didn’t have to cover them up at all?
 Recently, I’ve been on the hunt for an eye cream that hydrates, prevents fine lines, and can brighten up my dark circles.